mattpatterson94/lualine-lsp-info.nvim/README.md

 ## How it works

+1. On setup, automatically registers itself with lualine (can be disabled for manual setup)
-1. Resolves LSP configuration from built-in LSPs, custom LSPs, and user overrides
+2. Resolves LSP configuration from built-in LSPs, custom LSPs, and user overrides
-2. Checks if any configured LSP client is attached to the current buffer
+3. Checks if any configured LSP client is attached to the current buffer
-3. Uses `ps aux` with LSP-specific process patterns to measure memory usage
+4. Uses `ps aux` with LSP-specific process patterns to measure memory usage
-4. Caches memory results for the configured duration (default 30s) for performance
+5. Caches memory results for the configured duration (default 30s) for performance
-5. Displays only in filetypes configured for the active LSP
+6. Displays only in filetypes configured for the active LSP
-6. Color codes the entire component based on memory thresholds
+7. Color codes the entire component based on memory thresholds

 ## Use Cases